Feeling restless during the pandemic? One way to travel more safely is do a home exchange. These tips from our 2018 post can help you do it right.

 Still, you’ll be more successful if you are clear about your must-haves.
 For us, location is first and foremost.
 When we visit a city, we want to live a city life.
-That means being within walking distance of cafes, restaurants, museums, shops, open markets, and more, not being tucked away in the suburbs with a 30-minute ride to town.
+That means being within walking distance of cafes, restaurants, museums, shops, open markets, and more, not being tucked away in the suburbs.

 We don’t need a TV, entertainment center, or spa.
 We don’t mind slightly shabby furnishings or slightly chipped dishware.
 But we must have a good bed, hi-speed wireless internet, and a decently equipped kitchen.

-There’s one more thing.
+There’s one more thing, and it’s non-negotiable.
 We want the place to be CLEAN!

 Tip #2.
 Learn as much as you can about the exchange home

 On a 2-week trip to Istanbul, we had to trudge up four long flights of very steep stairs to our apartment.
 We loved the place, which was spacious and overlooked a lively street, but hauling up our luggage and groceries was a chore.
-(This is good for us, we kept reminding ourselves as we stopped to catch our breath between flights.)
+(This is good for us, we kept reminding ourselves as we stopped to catch our breath between flights of stairs.)

-So we hesitated when our exchange partners mentioned that their Paris apartment was on the second (American third) floor, with two flights of stairs.
-Before making a commitment, we asked them for a photo of the stairs so we could see how steep they were.
+So a couple of years later, we hesitated when our new exchange partners mentioned that their Paris apartment was on the second (American third) floor.
+Before committing, we asked for a photo of the stairs so we could see how steep they were.
 Luckily, they weren’t.
 We loved the apartment and the exchange went well—and the climb was good for us!

 To avoid a mismatch, study the photos and the home description.
 Examine the map to make sure the home is where you want it to be.
 Ask about the bed, the stairs, the kitchen, and anything else that’s important to you.
 Your home swap partner should be happy to fill in the missing details.

 Tip #3.
-Make sure your partner knows what to expect in your home
+Make sure your exchange partners knows what to expect in your home

-While surprises are part of every home exchange—sometimes the best part—no one wants to discover that their temporary home is not at all what they expected.
+While surprises are part of every home exchange—sometimes the best part—no one wants to find that their temporary home is not at all what they expected.